Skip to main content

 Glass sculpture museum

-Dale Chihuly's life's work displayed in a purpose-built museum at Seattle Center, with an enormous glasshouse centerpiece and sculptural garden that is among the most visually stunning indoor spaces in any American city.
+Dale Chihuly's life's work displayed in a purpose-built museum at Seattle Center.
+The glasshouse centerpiece and sculptural garden are among the most visually striking indoor spaces in any American city.

 Music & culture museum